-Allocating standard consumers into load groups
+Assigning standard consumers into load groups

-We have 13 load groups as shown in Table 2: Load groups on page 13.
+We have 13 load groups as shown in Table 2: Load groups, on page 15.
 Consumers are assigned to a load group based on:

-- i. location in the high cost area (HCA) or low cost area (LCA) - ii. fuse size at the individual connection point (ICP) - iii. maximum business day peak demand - iv. meter type-for example, half hour metering is mandatory for consumers within the time of use group (TOU) load group.
+- i. location in the high-cost area or low-cost area - ii. fuse size at the individual connection point (ICP) - iii. maximum business day peak demand - iv. meter type-for example, half-hour metering is mandatory for consumers within the time of use group (TOU) load group.

-High Cost and Low Cost area allocation
+High Cost and Low-Cost area allocation

-For standard consumers the revenue requirement is allocated to HCA and LCA, using our geographic information system (GIS).
+For standard consumers the revenue requirement is allocated to high-cost area and low-cost area, using our geographic information system (GIS).
 The cost areas represent the number of consumers: